What is Southport University Extension Society (SUES)?

 We meet at All Saints’ Church Hall, near Hesketh Park.
 The venue has excellent facilities including free parking and we always provide refreshments.

-Please click on the above links for more information About Us and What We Do as well as how to Join Us and Our Archive about what we have done in the past.
+Please click on the links at the top of the page for more information about us and what we do, as well as how to join us and our archive about what we have done in the past.